joomlart/documentation/developers/06_themes/02_locations.md

 Import ordering
 ---------------
-Foundry stylesheets is built on top of LESS framework with Joomla's template override system in mind.
-When importing external stylesheets using `@import`, the less compiler will look for the stylesheet file based on the following order of asset locations:
+Foundry LESS compiler has been configured to have the following import seek ordering similar to Joomla's template override system.
+When importing external stylesheets using `@import`, the compiler will look for the stylesheet files based on the following order of locations:

 1. user
 2. site / admin